10 Mostly Harmless Hong Kong Snakes

 Image source: public domain.
 Location: Hong Kong

-The oriental ratsnake is possibly the most abundant snake in Hong Kong full stop.
-This species reaches a brutish 255cm, and aren’t bothered slightly by the industrialised nature of Hong Kong.
-They slither down the streets, through gardens, and along stone pavements, searching eagerly for their next meal.
+The most abundant large snake in Hong Kong, and the second longest native snake after the king cobra.
+The oriental ratsnake reaches a brutish 370cm in the largest individuals, with an average of 150-195cm.
+This species isn’t bothered even slightly by the heavily urbanised nature of Hong Kong.
+They slither down streets, through gardens, and along stone pavements, searching eagerly for their next meal.

 Oriental ratsnakes have multiple skills.
-They can climb, swim, and blast into the undergrowth to equal effect.
-This species also holds another record.
-Snake soup and meat is a booming industry in southeast Asia, and in 2011 scientists obtained 16 snake meat samples from shops around Hong Kong.
-The verdict: oriental ratsnakes were the most common, with Javan spitting cobras coming second.
+They can climb, swim, and blast into the undergrowth at high speeds to equal effect.
+This species also holds a less welcome record.
+Snake soup and meat is a booming industry in southeast Asia, especially in China, and in 2011, scientists obtained 16 snake meat samples from shops around Hong Kong.
+The verdict: oriental ratsnakes were the most common ingredient, with Javan spitting cobras coming second (despite their venom).

 2 Greater green snake